Guardian-Angel1/DA352-Privacy-and-Info-Security-Course-Project/README.md

 ### 4. Chatting

-- After connection, both sides perform DH key exchange and derive a shared AES-256 key.
+- After connection, both sides perform Diffie Hellman key exchange and derive a shared AES-256 key.
 - All messages are encrypted and decrypted automatically.
 - Type messages and press Enter to send.
 - Use `/exit` to leave the chat.